<-- End Marfeel -->

 He continues, ”who clearly doesn’t believe in the rule of law.
 He lies, curses, and creates an enemy list.
 If Vice President Harris had done half of one of those things, her poll numbers would have dropped and she would have not even been able to stay in the race.
 Trump is able to do it, and somehow so many Americans look the other way.”

-Bishop Barber addresses the swath of Black Americans who have stated they no longer want to engage in the American experiment.
-They have given up, and would rather expatriate than deal with a system they believe is racist.
+Bishop Barber addresses the swath of Black Americans who say they no longer want to engage in the American experiment.
+They have given up and would rather expatriate than deal with a system they believe is racist.

 The retired Bishop points to history as a reminder that things do not stay the same.
-In America’s 400 years, for example, there have been two reconstruction eras: the Civil War reconstruction era of the 18th Century and the Civil Rights Movement of the 1950s and ’60s.
-Because of history, the clergyman explained he is confident that unethical leadership and mismanagement of our country will lead to another reconstruction era, once again, turning America back towards progress.
+In America’s 400 years, for example, there have been two reconstruction eras: the Civil War Reconstruction era of the 18th century and the Civil Rights Movement of the 1950s and ’60s.
+Because of history, the clergyman explained he is confident that unethical leadership and mismanagement of our country will lead to another reconstruction era, once again turning America back toward progress.

 “I know the history of folk who tend to wield injustice.
 They always go too far.
 And they end up producing their own resistance.”

-Barber ends the interview with one final piece of advice for future politicians.
+Barber ended the interview with one final piece of advice for future politicians.

 “It’s a simple one, think of what’s best for citizens.
 Think of what is right and just and that will help guide the message.
 My word to progressives and Democrats is to not try to have a left or a right agenda.
 Have a moral agenda.
 Look at what issues are a violation of our deepest moral values.
 Lift from the bottom.”